-CWC Kansas City is committed to the building of a safe and nurturing environment for every student.
+Citizens is committed to the building of a safe and nurturing environment for every student.
 It is the development of this mutually respectful and caring community that we know to be the crucial foundation for developing connected, capable and courageous people who believe they really count.
 We do this work to not only cultivate students who can succeed academically but to create a new generation of world citizens that have invaluable leadership, problem-solving and peacemaking skills.
-With our focus on the social emotional aspects of learning, CWC Kansas City is fostering students to become aware of their role as essential members of our learning community.
-As part of this, CWC Kansas City's approach to social-emotional learning and our discipline framework and policies, as outlined below, are the crucial ingredients to the development of our larger positive culture.
-This describes the different ways in which we proactively build this culture and engage students in this work as well as how CWC Kansas City approaches misbehavior, discipline and consequences.
+With our focus on the social emotional aspects of learning, Citizens is fostering students to become aware of their role as essential members of our learning community.
+As part of this, Citizens's approach to social-emotional learning and our discipline framework and policies, as outlined below, are the crucial ingredients to the development of our larger positive culture.
+This describes the different ways in which we proactively build this culture and engage students in this work as well as how Citizens approaches misbehavior, discipline and consequences.

 With workshop-based classrooms and a positive approach to discipline, our goal is to encourage students to take charge of their lives and manage their own learning.
 As part of this, we expect that all students behave in a respectful way toward their teachers, any adults, their classmates, and the property of others.
 Additionally, students will be treated and spoken to respectfully and with care.
 With a great focus on community, it is our goal that every student possesses a clear understanding of how their actions impact others.
 When a student acts in thoughtless or harmful ways, the entire Citizens of the World community is impacted.

 While our larger goal is to discourage misbehavior preemptively, when it occurs, we use missteps as opportunities for reflection and growth.
-Our philosophy towards social-emotional education and discipline focuses on responses to misbehavior that are educative, logical, and that emphasize restoring disruptions in relationships while always maintaining the emotional and physical safety for our whole community.
-CWC Kansas City utilizes site selected tools and curriculum to support social emotional development.
+Our philosophy towards socialemotional education and discipline focuses on responses to misbehavior that are educative, logical, and emphasize restoring disruptions in relationships while maintaining the emotional and physical safety for our whole community.

+Citizens utilizes site-selected tools and curriculum to support social emotional development.
 We are committed to creating an environment that is Trauma Invested and that uses discipline to build skills within students rather than use punishment as an external means for control over behavior.
-CWCKC uses the Response to Intervention approach to guide the implementation of supports for students with behavioral and/or social and emotional needs.
+Citizens uses the Response to Intervention approach to guide the implementation of supports for students with behavioral and/or social and emotional needs.
 Our Elementary SEL curriculum is Conscious Discipline, however other aligned practices may also be used.
 At the middle school level, we utilize Restorative Practices to ensure students restore relationship and change behavior.

-Because of these beliefs and philosophies, specific time within our weekly schedule will be devoted to cultivating our school-wide social emotional development skills and positive culture and teaching a curriculum that develops the vocabulary, skills, and qualities of character within our students.
-Through a mixture of conversation, scaffolded instruction and activities, role-playing, direct instruction and other authentic experiences, students will be given the opportunity to use and practice skills to support emotional regulation, conflict management, and anti-bullying strategies as they build community in their classroom and in the school.
+Because of these beliefs and philosophies, specific time within our weekly schedule will be devoted to cultivating our school-wide social emotional development skills, promoting positive culture, and teaching vocabulary, skills, and qualities of character within our students.
+Through a mixture of authentic learning experiences, students will be given the opportunity to use and practice skills to support emotional regulation, conflict management, and anti-bullying strategies as they build community in their classroom and in the school.